billyeh/attendance/README.md

 * filter attendees by typing
 * exporting attendees
 * import attendance
-* reuse data from home page to meeting view
+* ~~reuse data from home page to meeting view~~ don't think we want this in case data is stale
 * real-time updates
 * clone meeting
 * use datetime-local input for date
 * modularize code, probably switch to Redux :o
 * disconnect socket on unmount
+* use callback to change save button to "saved"

 ###displaying the collected data